Ph.D. in Education with a Focus in Agricultural Education

 Explore more information about our program and how to apply below!

 The Agricultural Education doctoral option has a primary focus of preparing candidates to assume faculty positions in colleges or university agricultural education programs.
 Candidates assemble an individual program of study that provides a comprehensive knowledge of the teaching and learning process with a strong theoretical foundation and practical research experience in agricultural education.
-This program combines rigorous education with instruction and advising duties, along with multople opportunities for professional development.
+This program combines rigorous education with instruction and advising duties, along with multiple opportunities for professional development.

--K-12 and Postsecondary Student Motivation
+- K-12 and Postsecondary Student Motivation

--Leadership assessment and development
+- Leadership assessment and development

--Teacher preparation and early career retention
+- Teacher preparation and early career retention

--Teacher recruitment, retention, and professional development
+- Teacher recruitment, retention, and professional development

--Equity and inclusion in agricultural education
+- Equitable and inclusive practices in agricultural education

 Agricultural Education Learning Outcomes